dipak1903/dipak1903/README.md

 - Machine Learning and its application in business intelligence

 ## 💼 Experience
-- Trainee Python-Django Developer at Way To Web, Ahmedabad
+- Trainee Python-Django Developer at Swan Softweb Solutions, Ahmedabad
 - Web Developer Intern at Code Clause
 - Team Leader for the National Service Scheme at GEC Patan